 If you’re Rh-negative but not yet Rh sensitized, your doctor can prevent your body from making Rh antibodies with an injection of a medication, called Rho(D) immune globulin (RhoGAM).
 You’ll get one when you’re 28 weeks pregnant and a second within 72 hours after your baby is born.

 If you have to get an amniocentesis or CVS, your doctor may give you an injection afterward, just to be safe.
-He may also give you one after you have a miscarriage, abortion, or ectopic pregnancy, since these could all expose you to Rh-positive blood.
+They may also give you one after you have a miscarriage, abortion, or ectopic pregnancy, since these could all expose you to Rh-positive blood.

 If your blood test shows that you’re Rh-negative, and already have Rh antibodies, your doctor may want to do an amniocentesis to find out if your baby is Rh-positive.
 At this point, the Rho(D) immune globulin medicine can’t do anything to help.
 Your doctor will need to keep a close eye on your baby’s health, watching for signs of Rh disease.